FreddeJon/js-crud/README.md

 A simple js crud application.

 ## Installation
-If you want to use the dummy data
-Use the package manager npm to install dependencies.
+If you want to use the dummy data use the package manager npm to install dependencies.
 ```bash
 npm install
 ```